techlahoma/broadcasting/Streaming/Twitch-Subscription.md

 # Subscribe to Techlahoma's Twitch Channel!

 We've been streaming almost all of our meetups at StarSpace46 to [Techlahoma's Twitch](twitch.tv/techlahoma).
 If you have Amazon Prime, you can subscribe to our channel for free every month.
-Techlahoma gets a small donation from Amazon for each subscription!
+The subscription does not auto-renew unfortunately and you will have to manually renew.
+Techlahoma gets a small donation from Amazon for each subscription which goes back into the Techlahoma community!

 Here are the steps to sign up for Twitch Prime and subscribe to Techlahoma's Twitch channel: